Residential IP vs Datacenter IP: Core Differences in Enterprise Network Infrastructure

-Technical Comparison: How Platforms Tell the Difference
+Technical Architecture Comparison: How Platforms Differentiate Network Types

 Residential IP Characteristics: